Azure-Samples/secrets-store-csi-with-aks-akv/README.md

 - yaml
 products:
 - azure
-- azure-kubernetes-cluster
-- secrets-store-csi
+- azure-kubernetes-service
-- github-actions
+- github
 name: Secrets Store CSI with Azure Kubernetes and Azure KeyVault
-description: Using Secrets Store CSI with Azure Kubernetes and Azure KeyVault run in Github Actions with a sample Golang application
+description: Using Secrets Store CSI with Azure Kubernetes, Azure KeyVault and a sample Go application
 urlFragment: secrets-store-csi-with-aks-akv
 ---

-# Using Secrets Store CSI with Azure Kubernetes and Azure KeyVault run in Github Actions with a sample Golang application
+# Using Secrets Store CSI with Azure Kubernetes and Azure KeyVault in Github Actions with a sample Golang application

 ## Overview

-This repo......
+This repo is a walkthrough of using secrets store csi as a mechanism to retrieve secrets from azure keyvault and inject those secrets into azure kubernetes service.
+The goal is for an apllication or database running inside an aks cluster to be able to consume these secrets stored in azure keyvaults without exposing the secrets.

+In this repo you can find a containerized sample Go app (deployed with an helm chart) running in an aks (provisioned with ARM templates), all setup with Github Actions workflow.

+Here's the folder structure:

+- `.github\workflows`
+  - `devops-workflow.yml` - Github Actions Pipelines yaml file
+- `Application`
+  - `charts` - Helm charts for both Sample Code and Secrets Store Provider Class
+  - `app.go` - Go Sample Code
+  - `docker-compose.yml` - Dockerfile yaml file to run the Sample Code
+- `ArmTemplates` - Arm Templates for provisioning aks, acr and application insights

 ## Getting Started